Supporting the clergy of the diocese and promoting vocations

 The Diaconate in Plymouth Diocese.

-Director of Deacons: Father Richard Meyer, assisted by members of the Diaconate Team.
+Director of Deacons: Father Anthony Achunonu, assisted by members of the Diaconate Team.

 There are 35 permanent deacons in the diocese.
 Most work in parishes; some have specialist ministries, for example in prisons, hospitals and schools.
 Our men are trained for the diaconate on a part-time course based at St John’s Seminary at Wonersh, near Guildford.